 To do this, we must foster the kind of relationships in the body of Christ where we can share our lives and broken places, come to the Word of God, and find just the right balm of truth to be healed.
 At the core of Biblical disciple-making is cultivating real, transparent relationships.
 By this we mean: maturing godly women getting to know other women beyond a superficial, surface level.
 Why is this so vital?
 As I have already said, if these broken places remain, this can result in their faith being shipwrecked, their testimony destroyed, and their spiritual growth hindered.
 Conversely, when we are equipped, we find healing, restoration, and spiritual growth.
 This is what it means to edify the church and build each other up.
 Only then, will God’s family grow numerically.

 The Health of Your Countenance: Dealing with Depression

 Key Passage

-Psalm 42:11 (KJV)
+Psalm 42:11

-Why art thou cast down, O my soul?
-And why art thou disquieted within me?
-Hope thou in God: for I shall yet praise him, who is the health of my countenance, and my God.